 Reason #2

-Personalities of cats vary, and some breeds are more active than others.
-Before bringing a new member into your family, think about what personality you prefer, and which would fit best with your lifestyle and work/study schedule.
-Would you like to have a coach potato in your house or a volcano of energy?
-Some breeds, such as Ragdolls, are very calm, while others, for e.g., Bengals are incredibly playful and energetic
+Pay attention to the breed’s typical personality when choosing a cat, and consider which would fit best with your lifestyle and work/study schedule.
+Would you prefer to have a couch potato in your house or a bundle of energy?
+Some breeds, such as Ragdolls, are known for being very calm and laid-back, while others, like Bengals, are incredibly playful and energetic.

 Reason #3

 Your cat lying around all day doing nothing may be a sign of them getting older.
-Older cats tend to be less energetic, and calmer.
+As cats age, they tend to become less energetic and calmer.

 Reason #4